linode/docs/docs/tools-reference/custom-kernels-distros/custom-compiled-kernel-with-pvgrub-centos-7.md

         make install
         make modules_install

 2. Give the kernel a more descriptive name.
-Modify the command as necessary to reflect the kernel version just compiled.
+Modify the command as necessary to reflect the kernel version you've just compiled.

         mv /boot/vmlinuz /boot/vmlinuz-3.19.3-custom